TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### T

-The 'T' collection contains 5 languages, of which 0 are tested, and 11 code snippets.
+The 'T' collection contains 5 languages, of which 1 is tested, and 11 code snippets.

 - [Tcl](https://sampleprograms.io/languages/tcl)
 - [Terra](https://sampleprograms.io/languages/terra)